-There are lots of tutorials for building a CLI with Thor from scratch, but there aren't a lot of them on how to test Thor, especially covering scenarios such as required options.
-Learn how to test Thor Ruby options.
+There are lots of tutorials for building a CLI with Thor from scratch, but there aren't a lot of them on how to test it, especially covering scenarios such as required options.
+This post is about testing Thor Ruby options.

 Thor Ruby gem is a great tool to quickly build a CLI (Command-line interface) app.

-Although there are lots of tutorials for building a CLI with Thor from scratch, there aren’t a lot of them on how to test Thor, especially covering scenarios such as required options.
+Although there are lots of tutorials for building a CLI with Thor from scratch, there aren’t a lot of them on how to test it, especially covering scenarios such as required options.

 Thor makes it easy to specify options and arguments for Thor commands.
 However, I didn’t find it easy to test them in the documentation.